 Resets XBoard and the chess engine to the beginning of a new chess game.
-The r key is a keyboard equivalent.
+The Ctrl-N key is a keyboard equivalent.
 In Internet Chess Server mode, clears the current state of XBoard, then resynchronizes with the ICS by sending a refresh command.
 If you want to stop playing, observing, or examining an ICS game, use an appropriate command from the Action menu, not 'New Game'.
-See Section 2.3 [Action Menu], page 9.
+See Section 2.5 [Action Menu], page 12.